uc-cdis/cloud-automation/tf_files/aws/modules/eks/README.md

   Said AMIs uses amazon linux, which default user is `ec2-user`.

 * When tfapply is ran, there will be two main outputs `config_map_aws_auth` and `kubeconfig`.
-  `config_map_aws_auth` is a confimap that sets permision to the cluster to incorporate the worker nodes into the cluster.
+  `config_map_aws_auth` is a configmap that sets permission to the cluster to incorporate the worker nodes into the cluster.
 This is applied automatically, but in case it doesn't copy this output and apply it to the cluster.
-  `kubeconfig` is the config file for kubernetes, it is not saved automatically in the right path, therfore you must put it where your KUBECONFIG var points to.
+  `kubeconfig` is the config file for kubernetes, it is not saved automatically in the right path, therefore you must put it where your KUBECONFIG var points to.

    These outputs are also saved into a file in the terraform space.
 You can access it by running `gen3 cd`, there is a `<commons-name>_output_eks` folder which contains the files in question.